 No – however we recommend for any appliances that are powered using a type of solid fuel (coal, wood, etc.) you:

-1. Make available clear instructions for the tenants on using the appliance to include:
+1. Make available instructions on using the stove to include:

-- Step by step details on how to light the fire correctly
+- Instructions on how to light the fire

 - Not to use flammable liquids such as petrol or paraffin to light the fire